Track mileage automatically

 Keeping mileage logs as an employee

-As an employee, you might be asked to prove your expenses to the IRS (which can include mileage for various reasons) down the line.
-This can happen due to no fault of yours, so it is generally a good idea to keep copies.
+As an employee, you might be asked to prove your expenses to the IRS down the line, which can include mileage.
+This can happen due to no fault of yours, so it’s generally a good idea to keep copies.

 If you get audited